 Owing to its diverse foraging, arboreal tendencies, and opportunistic disposition, the 'alalā is a disperser of many wet and dry forest plant species.
 Banko et al. (2002:5) noted that because of their diverse foraging, they influence "the composition and function of dry-and wet-forest ecosystems."
 While the 'alalā is an omnivorous bird, about 33-66% of the adult diet consists of a diversity of fruits and seeds of native trees, shrubs, and vines.
 The specific type of plants consumed is influenced by the forest type (wet and dry forests) and is sometimes related to the sex, age, and seasonal activities (mating, nesting, etc.) of the bird.
-The predominant food source of those 'alalā occupying wet forests is 'ie (ie (Freycinetia arborea) whereas those occupying dry forests frequently eat the seeds of $h\bar{o}$ 'awa (Pittosporum hosmeri).
-However, they are known to eat a variety of other plants including 'olapa (Cheirodendron trigynum), 'ōhā kepau (Clermontia spp.), māmaki (Pipturus spp.), 'ākala (Rubus hawaiiensis), pilo (Coprosma spp.), manono (Hedyotis spp.), pūkiawe (Styphelia tameiameiae), 'alani (Melicope spp.), 'aiea (Nothocestrum spp.), (operational operation of the second operation op has also become a source of nutrition for the 'alalā (Banko et al. 2002).
+The predominant food source of those 'alalā occupying wet forests is 'ie (Frevcinetia arborea) whereas those occupying dry forests frequently eat the seeds of $h\bar{o}$ 'awa (Pittosporum hosmeri).
+However, they are known to eat a variety of other plants including 'olapa (Cheirodendron trigynum), 'ōhā kepau (Clermontia spp.), māmaki (Pipturus spp.), 'ākala (Rubus hawaiiensis), pilo (Coprosma spp.), manono (Hedyotis spp.), pūkiawe (Styphelia tameiameiae), 'alani (Melicope spp.), 'aiea (Nothocestrum spp.), (ohelo (Vaccinium spp.), and others.
+In addition to native plants, the introduced banana poka (Passiflora mollissima) has also become a source of nutrition for the 'alalā (Banko et al. 2002).
 'Alalā were also known to exploit traditional crops including bananas and gourds (Teauotalani 1859-1860 and Baldwin 1969 in Banko et al. 2002).
 Aside from these plants, isopods, caterpillars, beetles, flies, small wasps, arachnids, and land snails gathered from the forest floor or trees, make up the remainder of the 'alalā's diet.
 The diet of nestlings consists of the aforementioned resources in addition to passerine eggs, nestlings, and mice (Banko et al. 2002).